Password correct. Please wait...

 Media Library Assistant

 Media Library Assistant was developed by David Lingren and released on 2012-08-13.
 It is now actively used on over 70 000+ websites.
-This WordPress plugin extends the standard media library with numerous features that enable more efficient management of media files.
-A standout characteristic is its flexibility and customizability, which set it apart from other plugins.
-Originally designed for WordPress users who need to organize extensive media libraries, the plugin has an average rating of 4.8 out of 5 stars from 198 reviews in the official WordPress Plugin Directory.
-The following section examines the plugin's specific features in more detail.
+This WordPress plugin extends the default media library with numerous features that enable more efficient management of media files.
+A standout characteristic is its flexibility and adaptability, which set it apart from other plugins.
+Originally designed for WordPress users who need to organize extensive media libraries, the plugin holds a average rating of 4.8 out of 5 stars from 198 reviews in the official WordPress Plugin Directory.
+The following section examines the specific features of the plugin in more detail.

 "This plugin adds features to the media library that should have always been there, like the ability to sort files and assign categories."